gwerbin/Rpkg/README.md

 1. `git clone` this repo or download and extract a tagged release.
 2. `make` or `make setup`
-3. `make install`, using `sudo` if necessary on your system.
+3. `make install`, using `sudo` if necessary for your system.
 By default this installs to `/usr/local/bin/Rpkg`, but you can change that location with the `RPKG_INSTALL_PREFIX` environment variable.

 Uninstall with `make uninstall`.

+Note that installation requires a symlink tothis repo, because the Library path is found dynamically.
+Future releases will use Cmake (or a similar tool) to configure and encode the correct paths so thatRpkg can be copied, not linked.

 I've personally tested the Makefile on the MacOS version of GNU Make (version 3.81) and vanilla GNU Make 4.2.1.
-It's very straightforward, but your mileage might vary with BSD Make or other/ancient Makes.
+Your mileage might vary with BSD Make or other/ancient Makes.

 I've also only personally tested this on R version 3.4.
 I don't *think* I'm using anything specific to recent R versions, but if anything breaks in old